Other pages about

 The Lancastrian army defeated in their fortified camp and King Henry VI captured after one of their commanders turned coat to the Yorkists during the battle.

-Following the battle of Blore Heath in 1459 the Yorkist army was dispersed: York had fled to Ireland, and the Earls of Salisbury and Warwick to Calais.
+After the collapse of their army at Ludford Bridge in October 1459 the Yorkist leaders dispersed: York had fled to Ireland, and the Earls of Salisbury and Warwick to Calais.
 In their absence a Bill of Attainder was passed by Henry VI against the principal Yorkist leaders.
 At the end of June 1460, the Earls of Salisbury and Warwick returned to England with their supporters.
 Gathering forces as they went, they approached London where, in early July, they were joined by other Yorkist nobles and troops.
 Leaving a small force under Salisbury to keep watch over the Tower of London, which remained in Lancastrian hands, the Yorkists set off to confront the King before he had time to muster his full strength.

 The King was at Coventry, but on hearing of the Yorkist advance Henry moved his court from Coventry to Northampton.
 Here his army encamped in the fields south of the town, between Delapre Abbey and the village of Hardingstone.
 The encampment was an attempt to build an artillery fortification such as the French used at Castillion in 1453 and rely upon gunpowder rather than the longbow to provide victory.
 On the morning of 10th July the Yorkists arrived and, when attempts at negotiation led by the Archbishop of Canterbury failed, then battle became inevitable.

 The battle opened with a skirmish probably between both sides’ light horse or “scourers”.
-The Lancastrians lead by “Lord Greriffin” were defeated by the Yorkist horse, lead by Lord John Scrope of Bolton, who went on to set fire to the town.
+The Lancastrians led by “Lord Greriffin” were defeated by the Yorkist horse, led by Lord John Scrope of Bolton, who went on to set fire to the town.

 The Battle of Northampton, despite large armies on both sides and the Lancastrians holding a strong defensive position, appears to have been exceptionally short.
 This was due in large part to the treacherous behaviour of Sir Edmund Grey, Lord Grey of Ruthin, and the fact that, for whatever reason, the Lancastrian guns failed to fire effectively.
 The battle is noted not only for the first widespread attempted use of artillery (a Yorkist cannonball, the oldest discovered in England, has been found on the site) but also for the battlefield excommunication of the Lancastrian Army by the Papal Legate.